williamw0625/uber-code-challenge/README.md

 Future Improvement:

 Online parts

 1) need logger.py to capture all the behaviors of users for future analysis.
 These data will be used for data mining projects.

 2) As a project used by many users, we need to load balancer in front of web servers.
+According to real QPS, we need more web servers to accommodate more traffic.

 3) The data provided by the database need to be cached properly, in redis/memcached/hbase.